-A man alleged to have scattered an estimated $40,000 in bad checks in a number of Arkansas locations has been declared a fugitive.
+A man alleged to have scattered an estimated $74,000 in bad checks in Baxter County and a number of other Arkansas locations has been jailed.

-Forty-eight-year-old Bryan Louis Herring, who listed a Batesville address when booked into the Baxter County Detention Center in early July last year, was a no-show during a session of Baxter County Circuit Court Thursday.
+Forty-eight-year-old Bryan Louis Herring listed a Batesville address when he was booked into the Baxter County Detention Center shortly after 4:30 a.m. on Saturday.

-Herring is accused of buying an outboard motor from a local dealer in late April last year using a $3,200 check written on a closed account at First National Bank of Izard County.
+In Baxter County, Herring is accused of buying an outboard motor from a local dealer in late April 2018 using a $3,200 check written on a closed account at First National Bank of Izard County.

 In addition to using worthless checks to purchase the two outboard motors and the boat, Herring has made a number of other buys using hot checks or feigning interest in a vehicle, taking it for a test drive and never returning.

-— A 2014 pickup truck for almost $21,000 in the small Benton County city of Bethel Heights.
+— Writing a $21,000 hot check to purchase a 2014 pickup truck in the small Benton County city of Bethel Heights.
 He was reported to have used a Louisiana driver’s license for identification at that location as well.

-According to electronic court records, criminal charges have been filed against Herring in a number of counties, including Baxter, Benton, Craighead, Independence, Izard and Lawrence counties.
+According to electronic court records, criminal charges have been filed against Herring in a number of counties, including Baxter, Benton, Craighead, Independence and Izard.

 Herring was also sentenced to 45 months in federal prison in 2014 stemming from a bogus boat sale in which he was allegedly trying to scam money from his “customer” — a dentist with offices in Foley, Alabama, and Pensacola, Florida.